vwellmo57/CircuitPython/README.md

 # Circuit Python
-This is the repo for all my circuit Python assignments.
+This is the repo for all my circuit Python assignments!

 # Hello Circuit Python